lapatel22/ChIP-wrangler-repo/README.md

 When you begin, your working directory should look like:

     $ ls user_dir
-    fastqfiles/  sample_names.tsv  scripts/ genomes/
+    fastqfiles/ sample_names.tsv genomes/

-The user can place this directory wherever they chose.
 ChIP-wrangler will build a folder structure from this directory, once all steps are completed it will resemble the tree below:

 ![image.png](readme_assets/eae5f733-706f-421b-9505-0ed76dcb4658.png)

 ### Wrangle_all